-One of my grandgrandmother´s flat was on the 5th Avenue, just in front of Central Park.
-She must have had nice walks in Central Park and maybe thinking about her life and son in Finland while sitting in some of the benches.
+One of my great-grandmother´s flat was on the 5th Avenue, just in front of Central Park.
+She must have had nice walks in Central Park, maybe thinking about her life and son in Finland while sitting in some of the benches.
 Maybe she was also missing the tranquility and nature in Finland.

 It was a pleasure – thank you!

 Hopefully Ida Maria was as happy as she is in my story.
-I am grategul she had given me a special reason to explore New York.
+I am grateful she had given me a special reason to explore New York.

 The story of Ida Maria came true and concrete; one piece of me has been found.
 I will go back to New York, some day, maybe to meet someone.
 New York is a special place to me, it is part of my story.

-I heard the empty windows whispering. ”She is finally here – she finally came to see her forgotten grandgrandmother.
+I heard the empty windows whispering. ”She is finally here – she finally came to see her forgotten great-grandmother.
 They look somehow similar – is it the way she walks or is it the same deep gaze on her face”.
-I heard the comments – hoping to see at least a week shadow of her to see that gaze, telling me she always knew I would come.
+I heard the comments – hoping to see at least a weak shadow of her and a voice telling me that she always knew I would come.

 Thank you for following by blog.